DexterHuang/CyberCodeOnline/mobile-tutorial/inventory.md

 To get rid of gears and upgrade modules, you can click on the **scrap** button.
 Every item scrapped will give you a tech scrap.

 To get rid of other items, you can click on the **destroy** button.
 Destroyed items will not give you anything in return so be cautious when performing this action.

 **Item Inbox**

 Items that other players send will be automatically placed in your item inbox and will move to your main inventory when you have enough space for these items.
+Note: Items will be moved to main inventory after you perform a inventory update.

 **Crafting**

 This tab in your inventory allows you to craft medical items and ammo using medical tech parts and ammunition tech parts.